 [UPDATED 03 Nov 2019] Looking to run MongoDB 4.2.x on a Raspberry Pi 4?
 Check out this post.
 It is also possible to run Ubuntu 18.04.2 (ARM 64-bit) directly on the Raspberry Pi 3 (not yet on 4).
 You can read more about this and get SD Card images from the Ubuntu wiki.
 I am using the server version of “Ubuntu Classic” as opposed to the new “Snappy Ubuntu Core.”
 MongoDB has an official release of MongoDB

 Download the ARM64 image for the Raspberry Pi 3 as instructed on the Ubuntu Wiki.
-The download link as of 01 March, 2019 is ubuntu-18.04.2-preinstalled-server-arm64+raspi3.img.xz (4G image, 419MB compressed).
+The download link as of August 2019 is Ubuntu Server image for Raspberry Pi 3 (440MB compressed).
 This is an R-Pi image that needs to be written to the Micro SD Card – as usual.
 It is important to read the install directions on the wiki!

 Note that you might see key-exchanges going on at first boot.
 The file system also auto-expands – so give it some time for first boot.
 The login/password is ubuntu/ubuntu.
 You will be prompted to change. “raspi-config” does NOT work!
 I am using the ethernet connection so no network configuration is required.
-WiFi is supported under Ubuntu 18.04 but is not the easiest to setup — and is beyond the scope of this post — read the docs 😉
+WiFi is supported under Ubuntu Server 18.04 but is not the easiest to setup — and is beyond the scope of this post — read the docs 😉

 After a successful boot, make sure your OS is up to date: